fallwink/LZU-Auto-COVID/README.md

 ### Please **★Star** if you think it's great!

 ### Breaking News!
 INTRODUCING New Auto COVID Health Report Workflow Management [Web Front-end](https://hollowman.ml/LZU-Auto-COVID-Health-Report/) build by GitHub OAuth app!!!
 Easy to use, straightforward, free from the fear of manual configuration, very suitable for novices, strongly recommended!
+Now it has been published on the GitHub Marketplace: https://github.com/marketplace/lzu-covid-health-report

 [Python library dependency](https://github.com/HollowMan6/LZU-Auto-COVID-Health-Report/network/dependencies)